MattiWheels/Todo-Django-App/README.md

 - Add items to the todo list.
 - Delete items from the todo list.
 - Timestamp new todo items.
-- Multiple lists (cannot yet create new list with '+' button).
+- Multiple lists by clicking the '+' button.

 # Installation